hardenedlinux/animula/README.md

 **For users behind firewall, you may need to set https_proxy with you VPN.**

-For more information of Laco compiler, please checkout [Laco compiler introduction](https://gitlab.com/hardenedlinux/animula/-/wikis/Laco-compiler-introduction)
+For more information of Laco compiler, please checkout [Animula documents](https://github.com/hardenedlinux/animula-docs)

 ## For Linux